Engraving Bones in Prehistoric Times: Gripping Aids, Decorations, and Symbols

 The upcoming meeting of the UISPP Commission on Modified Bone & Shell, "Engraving bones in Prehistoric Times: Gripping aids, signs, and decorations", is inspired by the EU-funded project EVINE (Evolution of Visual Information Encoding), examines the development of sign systems, beginning with geometric markings on mobile objects from the Paleolithic period.

-In this workshop, we will primarily focus on decorative elements in Prehistory, spanning from the Lower Paleolithic to the Neolithic.
+In this conference, we will primarily focus on geometric motives in Prehistory, spanning from the Lower Palaeolithic to the Neolithic.
 Our goal is to critically examine the challenges and possibilities of distinguishing between non-intentional, utilitarian, and decorative markings.
 We will explore their varied functions and meanings, while considering the cognitive and cultural insights these practices can provide into human evolution.
-By integrating interdisciplinary perspectives, we seek to deepen our understanding of the role these markings played in shaping human behavior, social organization, and symbolic thinking throughout evolutionary history.
+By integrating interdisciplinary perspectives, we seek to deepen our understanding of the role these markings played in shaping human behaviour, social organization, and symbolic thinking throughout evolutionary history.